 Xanthan gum has a very neutral flavor so it mixes well with foods without masking their flavor.
-It provides an improved mouth feel to preparations, slightly thickening a liquid similar to how traditionally reducing a liquid does.
+It provides an improved mouthfeel for many preparations, slightly thickening a liquid similar to how traditionally reducing a liquid does.
 Xanthan also adds a desirable texture that fat usually contributes, making it ideal in low-fat preparations.

 As a thickening agent, the amount of xanthan gum you will use depends on how thick you want the liquid to be.
-In general, you will use a 0.2% weight ratio for light thickening, 0.7% for a thicker sauce, and up to 1.5% for a very thick sauce.
+In general, you will use a 0.1% weight ratio for light thickening up to a 1.0% ratio for a very thick sauce.
 Be warned though, adding too much xanthan gum can result in a texture and mouthfeel resembling mucus.

 To make a xanthan gum foam a ratio between 0.2% and 0.8% is typically used.
 The more xanthan gum you use the larger the bubbles that can occur and the denser the foam will be.

 For bubbles, resembling soap bubbles, a typical ratio is 0.1% to 0.4% xanthan gum and 0.2% to 2.0% Versawhip or egg white powder.